spsforks/ziglang-zig-wiki/Self-Hosted-Compiler-Meetings.md

 Once per week, organized by @kubkon.
-Send him a message to get your agenda item for next week added.
+Edit this wiki to get your agenda item for next week added.

+## Next Meeting (date & time not announced yet)

 ### Agenda

 1. @joachimschmidt557: How exitlude jump relocations are implemented in the ARM backend.
+2. @andrewrk: temporarily regressing .zir parsing/emission in order to rework it to better fit into the design

 ## 2021-01-14